10sr/recently-el/README.md

 Why not recentf?
 ----------------

-Besides built-in `recentf` is a great package, I want several features that this package does not provide:
+Although built-in `recentf` is a great package, I want several features that this package does not provide:

-- Record directories visited by dired
+- Record directories visited with dired
-  - `recentf-ext` also provides this, but this adds too many entries
+  - `recentf-ext` also provides this, but this sometimes adds too many entries
-  - `recently` adds only the "deepest" paths when go into subdirectories
+  - `recently` saves only the "deepest" paths when going into subdirectories
-- Share recent list amongh multiple Emacs instances
+- Share the file list among multiple Emacs instances
   - `sync-recentf` also provides this
 - Do not remove entries that are not found in filesystems
+  - Today it is common that a file is not found temporarily, for example when using some VCSes like Git
 - Use `tabulated-list-mode` to show the list, instead of package specific mode